Royal Victorian Order: Association

+Australians

+As with Canada, the order remains open for award to Australians, as it is considered a personal gift of the sovereign, and appointments have continued beyond the end of Australia's use of the wider imperial honours system in 1994.
+The highest grades of GCVO and KCVO/DCVO have been awarded sparingly and, although nominally still open to Australians, have not been awarded since 1990, when Sir William Heseltine was made GCVO and Sir David Smith was made KCVO; Governors-General are now typically appointed CVO, when prior to the 1990s, the higher grades would have been conferred, such as the GCVO to governors-general Sir Zelman Cowen (1980) and Sir Ninian Stephen (1982).
+Awards are generally made following a royal visit to Australia, to vice-regal representatives at the Commonwealth, state and territory level, or more generally in "acknowledgment of exceptional service to Vice Regal representatives" (such as to the staff assisting royal visits, or of the various viceregal offices and households).

 Precedence

 As the Royal Victorian Order is open to the citizens of fifteen countries, each with their own system of orders, decorations, and medals, the RVO's place of precedence varies from country to country.
 Some are as follows:

 In the United Kingdom, the wives of male members of all classes also feature on the order of precedence, as do sons, daughters and daughters-in-law of Knights Grand Cross and Knights Commanders; relatives of Dames, however, are not assigned any special precedence.
 As a general rule, individuals can derive precedence from their fathers or husbands, but not from their mothers or wives.